mrdeepak125/kamiflix-api/README.md

-# amvstrm's API
+# kamiflix's API

-This is the bun version of amvstrm/API using Elysia.js.
+This is the bun version of kamiflix/API using Elysia.js.
 The app is still in development and is not ready for production use and Some have not been tested properly.

 ## Installation